Cross-Training—Swimming, Deep-Water Running, Cycling, and Cross-Country Skiing

 My best wishes go out as well to our charity partners.
-To the Hoyt Foundation with Dick and Rick Hoyt and Kathy Boyer… to the wonderful team of the SOS Outreach organization… to our friends of “PeopleWeaver”… the Louisa May Alcott Orchard House… and the Kinderhilfe in my home town in Germany.
+To the Hoyt Foundation with Dick and Rick Hoyt and Kathy Boyer, to the wonderful team of the SOS Outreach organization with Arn Menconi and Seth Ehrlich, to our friends of “PeopleWeaver,” the Louisa May Alcott Orchard House, and the Kinderhilfe in my home town in Germany.
 Once again your tremendous work and your caring has been our inspiration.

-2012 was an exciting year for us here at Take The Magic Step—and now I hope I can share the excitement in 2013 as you travel on your path to more fitness and health, and maybe prepare to run your marathon.
+This past year was exciting for us here at Take The Magic Step—and now I hope I can share the excitement for the new year as you travel on your path to more fitness and health, and maybe prepare to run your marathon.

 The biggest concern many of you might have is how to deal with the cold winter weather and the prevailing outside conditions during your training.
 Oh, I so wish I could send all you runners who are dealing with cold weather some sunshine—and blow you some warmer temperatures from here in New Zealand.
 All right, that will not work!
 We know that sometimes your runs will be difficult, with the snow and the cold and the wet, and those of you who have to run in the dark of winter face an additional challenge.

 Try picturing the home stretch of your marathon and imagining the joy you will feel as you cross the finish line.
 It may help you find the energy to deal with whatever Mother Nature throws your way.
 You might even try smiling up at her and saying, “Ha!
 You won’t get me today!”